 This course introduces students to the formal institutions and processes of American Government.
-Students will explore political philosophy, analyze the Constitution, and examine the three branches of government (executive, legislative, and judicial).
+Students will explore political philosophy, analyze the Constitution, and examine the way in which the three branches of government (executive, legislative, and judicial) interact with each other and the public.
 Students will also consider why the government initiates policies or responds to political situations in particular ways.
 Skills such as note taking, analyzing, and interpreting source documents will be further developed and utilized throughout this course.